 HP automatically sends you ink cartridges (delivery costs are included in the subscription) whenever you need topping up.
 Unless you exceed your page allowance, the monthly fee is all you'll pay towards ink.
 You still have to buy the printer paper, though.

-To get started, you need an HP printer that’s compatible with the Instant Ink service and an enrolment card, available from shops such as Currys PC World or John Lewis.
+To get started, you need an HP printer that’s compatible with the Instant Ink service.
+You can subscribe directly on the or buy an an enrolment card, available from shops such as .
 You register the code on the enrolment card online to start the Instant Ink service.

-Some HP printers offer a free trial to Instant Ink for up to three months, but you still have to sign up to a subscription afterwards.
+Some HP printers offer a free trial to Instant Ink for up to three months, but you'll have to sign up to a subscription afterwards.
 The options are:

-Pages printed over your limit are charged at £1 for each 15 pages (or £1 for each 10 with the free deal), or you can increase your subscription level.
+Pages printed over your limit are charged at £1 for each 10 pages, or you can increase your subscription level.

-Unused pages roll over, but only to the maximum of your monthly limit - so, if you were on the 50 pages-a-month plan, you could never roll over more than 50 pages in total.
+Unused pages roll over, but only to a maximum of three times your monthly paid pages.
+If you were on the 50-pages-a-month plan, for example, you could never roll over more than 150 pages in total.